-- For the numerical modelling, each group will validate its model with the field data collected on Friday 19 August 2016.
-Then complete calculations (00:00 to 24:00) will be performed for another day (Table 2-4).

-- For these calculations, it is essential that the freshwater flow from Eprapah Creek be estimated at the Redland Bay/Cleveland Road crossing for the period 18-20 August 2016.
+- For the numerical modelling, each group must validate its model with field data collected on Tuesday 14 August 2018.
+Complete calculations (00:00 to 24:00) will be performed for at least another day (Table 2-4). - For these calculations, it is essential that the freshwater flow from Eprapah Creek be estimated at the Redland Bay/Cleveland Road crossing for the period 13-14-15-16 August 2018.